On the lake trail in Finland

 First foray into Lake Saimaa

-We rose with the sun and made a tentative foray into the waters.
+We rose with the sun and, while we waited for the sauna to heat up, we decided to make a tentative foray into the waters.
 With the mist only just lifting and the lake incredibly still, it was a magical, though thoroughly bone-chilling, swim, and we hastily retreated to the welcoming warmth of the sauna.
-We later learned though that if you do the sauna first, then the waters feel simply refreshing rather than icy.
-An amateur’s error, clearly.
-You stay in the sauna, work up a gentle sweat to eliminate the toxins, then invigorate in cold water.
+It had been an amateur’s error – we should have been patient and done the sauna first, worked up a gentle sweat to eliminate the toxins, then invigorated in the cold water.
 If you’re here in winter, you can roll around in the snow instead.
-And a birch branch is also handy for a little gentle flagellation to really get the toxins out.
+And apparently a birch branch is also handy for a little gentle flagellation to really get the toxins out.

 For the Finnish, as we were soon to discover, the sauna is a way of life.
 It is how they unwind in the evenings, business deals are done there, and dinner sometimes cooked over the hot coals.
 You should also be naked, although the sexes don’t mix in public saunas.
 Apparently, women once gave birth in the sauna (the room was hygienic), and the dead laid out to rest there.
 The only activity, I was told, that is out of bounds is sex.
 Far too hot.
 Even yoga can be done in the sauna, and I added that one to my list for later in the trip.

 Sauna and dip done, we met with Ava, a keen hiker who knows the surrounding Neitvuori Hill area well.
 Heading up the steep ridge to the beautiful viewpoint, she was keen to keep chatter to a minimum.
-To many Fins, walking is an holistic activity that not only gets the heart rate up but also soothes the mind.
+Walking here is an holistic activity that not only gets the heart rate up but also soothes the mind.
 We paused to take in the views that stretch for miles, where we could really get a sense of just how vast the lake is, and with the trees sporting their autumnal hues, it was easy to switch into a more spiritual mindset.
-The countryside is where Fins find solace.
-They also take their right to roam seriously.
+The countryside is where Finns find solace.
+They also take their ‘right to roam’ seriously.
 ‘Everyman’s Rights’ mean you can wander at will, and help yourself to nature’s bounty wherever you find it, including an array of berries and mushrooms.